ivixxxxxxx/freedom-fixed/README.md

 ## Usage

-run osu, then run your favorite injector. mod ui should appear in top left corner of the osu! window, see [controls](#controls).
+run osu, then run your favorite injector.
+Play a beatmap first before injecting to prevent any memory scanning issues. mod ui should appear in top left corner of the osu! window, see [controls](#controls).

 ### Controls